hennypurwadi/habit_tracking_app/README.md

 python -m pytest test_habit_tracker12345.py

 ## How To Use
-In the beginning there is one question appear: USE PREDEFINED HABITS?
+In the beginning there is one question appear:
+        USE PREDEFINED HABITS?
 Y/N :
-User is free to choose between start from scratch or usepredefined habits as examples.
+User is free to choose between start from scratch or use predefined habits as examples.

+After that, Main Menu will appear :

+        [1] Enter 1 to CREATE NEW HABIT.
+        [2] Enter 2 to COMPLETE TASKS.
+        [3] Enter 3 to MANAGE (EDIT/ DELETE) HABIT.
+        [4] Enter 4 to ANALYSE YOUR HABIT.
+        [Q] Enter q to quit.

+        YOUR CHOICE :

 User can choose between daily or weekly habits.
 If user checkoff the task before the due date, Streak will be added by 1, as well as Max_Streak.
 Streak will be increasing if user checkoff the task within period between Start_Date and Due_Date.